Why Do We Pay Taxes?

 What Your Federal, State and Local Taxes Buy You

 We pay taxes because the federal, state, and municipal governments enact tax laws.
-That tax revenue pays for government services.
+That tax revenue pays for a variety of government services.
 The federal government collects about the same as the state and local governments combined.

 Kinds of Taxes

 Federal.
-The federal government tax revenue will be $3.6 trillion in FY 2018.
+The federal government will receive $3.4 trillion in tax revenue in fiscal year 2019.
 Half comes from personal income taxes.
-A third (33 percent) comes from payroll taxes, which is also a tax on income.
+A third comes from payroll taxes, which is also a tax on income.
 Corporate taxes only pay 10 percent of the burden.
-The remaining 7 percent is excise taxes, tariffs, estate taxes, and earnings from the Federal Reserve's holdings.
+The rest is paid by excise taxes, tariffs, estate taxes, and earnings from the Federal Reserve's holdings.

 How the Government Uses Taxes

-The next largest service is defense at $824.7 billion.
-That includes support agencies like Homeland Security and the Veterans Administration.
-It's hard to measure the benefit you receive from this because you don't see it.
+The next largest service is defense at $892.7 billion.
+That includes support agencies like Homeland Security and the Department of Veterans Affairs.
 Military spending prevents attacks that subsequently didn't happen.
 It's also spent overseas in wars.
+It's hard to measure the benefit you receive from this because you don't see it.

-The third largest service is Medicare at $582 billion.
+The third largest service is Medicare at $625 billion.
 Payroll taxes only cover 60 percent of these expenses.
-Like Social Security, your are paying for services you'll receive after you turn 65.
+Like Social Security, you are paying for services you'll receive after you turn 65.

-The interest on the national debt is $315 billion.
+The government is spending more and more on the interest on the national debt.
+In 2019, it's $364 billion.
 Congress routinely follows deficit spending.
-Your state and local governments must follow balanced budget laws, otherwise they'd overspend too.
+Your state and local governments must follow balanced budget laws.
+Otherwise, they'd overspend too.
 The federal budget deficit gets added to the debt each year.
-It isn't really a service.
-On the other hand, it allows us to receive services now that we don't have to pay for until the future.
+It allows us to receive services now that we don't have to pay for until the future.

 Once the House approves it, the bill goes to the U.S. Senate Finance Committee.
 It holds its own hearings.
 It then writes its own legislation that it submits to the full Senate.
 If the Senate agrees with the House bill, it sends it to the president for signature.